Partial Chargebacks

 Cardholders have the right to file a chargeback if they’re dissatisfied with a purchase.
 Officially, that customer should contact you first to try and resolve the conflict.
 For numerous reasons, however, an increasing number of consumers are skipping that step and going straight to the issuing bank.

 If the customer has a problem with the entire order, they can dispute the full amount of a transaction.
 But what if they are only dissatisfied with one part of a purchase?
-The cardholder may tell the issuing bank that, for example, 3 out of 4 items purchased were fine.
+The cardholder may tell the issuing bank that, for example, three out of four items purchased were fine.
 They only wish to dispute the amount paid for that one item.
 This is a partial chargeback.

 Why might a consumer opt to file a partial chargeback, though?
 Here are some possible scenarios to illustrate: